 close print view

-(1) Except as provided by R 205.1249 or as otherwise ordered by the tribunal, a prehearing conference shall be held in all proceedings before the entire tribunal for scheduling a hearing in the proceeding.
+(1) Except as provided by R 792.10233 or as otherwise provided by the tribunal, a prehearing conference shall be held in all proceedings before the entire tribunal for scheduling a hearing in the proceeding.

-(2) Not less than 14 days before the prehearing conference or as otherwise provided by the tribunal, each party shall exchange and file with the clerk a prehearing statement in a form determined by the tribunal.
+(2) Not less than 14 days before the prehearing conference or as otherwise provided by the tribunal, each party shall file and exchange a prehearing statement in a form determined by the tribunal.

 (3) The purposes of the prehearing conference are as follows:

 (a) To specify, in a property tax appeal, the present use of the property, the use for which the property was designed, and the classification of the property.

 (b) To specify all sums in controversy and the particular issues to which they relate.